prateeksha9/getPlaced/README.md

 - How many jobs they have showed their interests in?
 - Which new company is posting a job oppurtunity on your platform?
 - How many students have shown interst in their oppurtunity?
-- Download a combined data of all the students.
+- Download combined data of all the students.

 # Important links